 The best pen scanners should be able to quickly scan any type of text and accurately identify the characters (be aware that most pen scanners won’t recognize handwriting or mathematical formulas, but, a reliable pen scanner should at least save them as an image).
 Some additional features that would most definitely come in handy in some circumstances are the ability to scan barcodes, the possibility of translating the scanned text into another language on the fly and one of the key elements should the ability of reading the text back at the user.

-UPDATE 01.14.2018: The IRISPen Air 7 has been added to the best pen scanners and digital highlighters list
+UPDATE 01.08.2023: The Youdao Dictionary Pen 3 has been added to the best pen scanners and digital highlighters list

 |Read More||Read More||Read More||Read More|